moshejasper/kindisperse/README.md

 smaller dispersal movements which make up the lifestage dispersal kernel.
 It distinguishes between full and half siblings, cousins, etc. and handles larva that have only passed through a fraction of the lifespan.
-The four phases are ‘juvenile’ (handling any dispersal between hatching and breeding), ‘breeding’ (movement across the breeding aspect of the cycle), ‘gravid’ (movement after breeding but before deposition of young), and ‘oviposition’ (movement made while ovipositing/ bearing
+The four phases are ‘initial’ (handling any dispersal between hatching and breeding), ‘breeding’ (movement across the breeding aspect of the cycle), ‘gravid’ (movement after breeding but before deposition of young), and ‘oviposition’ (movement made while ovipositing/ bearing